LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 PreliminaryRobot: All OFFICIAL opmodes for our Preliminary Robot for use in competition

-TestOpmodes: A collection of opmodes that test code for the robot to later be integrated with the competition code.
+TestOpmodes: A collection of opmodes that test code for the robot to later be integrated with the competition code

     AutoTesting: A collection of linear opmodes that test some part of autonomous